infiniflow/ragflow/docker/README.md

 - `HF_ENDPOINT`
   The mirror site for huggingface.co.
 It is disabled by default.
 You can uncomment this line if you have limited access to the primary Hugging Face domain.

+### Maximum file size

+- `MAX_CONTENT_LENGTH`
+  The maximum file size for each uploaded file, in Bytes.You can uncomment this line and update the value if you need to change 128M file size limit.

 ### MacOS